openfaas/docs/docs/architecture/performance.md

 ### Checklist

-> Note: Testing should only be carried out with Kubernetes.
+Load-testing should *only* be carried out with Kubernetes.

 Method: